Last Updated: November 12, 2019 4:34PM

 Where would the world be without translators?
 At Lionbridge, we rely on the hard work and dedication of our translators every day.
 Everything from video game scripts to instruction manuals to medical labels demand delicately crafted translations.
 The importance of properly translated content cannot be overstated as it helps connect our world.

-In honor of International Translation Day, we spoke to someone who spends every day at Lionbridge working with translators.
+For insight into the world of translation, we spoke to someone who spends every day at Lionbridge working with translators.
 Jean-Patrick Le Bihan started his career as a Lionbridge translator.
 He is now an integral member of our Community Management team.

 Jean-Patrick, is there a story behind that name?